bassrehab/python-kafka-streaming-twitter/README.md

-# Parse tweets using Kafka stream using Yarn
+# Parse tweets using Kafka stream with Yarn/Samza

 This is a distributed streaming application that reads tweets from twitter using Python, and pipes it to Kafka streams.
 Jobs are run using Yarn, Samza and Zookeeper on Hadoop 2.0